 Eager to learn more about these, I spent a few hours over at Examine.com, an expertly curated site that compiles and analyzes the latest research about hundreds of supplements and foods, along with other questions related to nutrition and health.

-The database alone refers to more than 20,000 articles.
+The database alone refers to more than 30,000 research papers.
 Editors painstakingly sift and sort the information to make it easier to understand.
 The result is a highly valuable resource to anyone who cares about nutrition and health.

 Though I consider myself pretty knowledgeable, I came away from perusing the site with new insights about some amazing — but lesser known — supplements that I simply had to share.